zclzone/vite-plugin-generoutes/README.md

 # vite-plugin-generoutes

-A Vite plugin that generates routes based on the file structure, supports dynamic routes, and supports custom meta data for each route.
+A Vite plugin that generate routes based on the file structure, supports dynamic routes, and supports custom meta data for each route.

 ## Usage